 Eleni Hasaki (Associate Professor, Anthropology/Classics) is a Mediterranean archaeologist whose research focuses on the craft technologies of Classical antiquity, the spatial organization of workshops, craft apprenticeship, and the negotiation of social status through crafts, especially ceramics.
 She combines archaeological, textual, and ethnoarchaeological evidence in her projects.
 Her archaeological fieldwork in Greece (Paros, Cyclades), the ethnoarchaeological project in Tunisia (Moknine) and an experimental open-air lab for pyrotechnology locally (Tucson) promote the knowledge of crafts both in antiquity and its relevance for modern societies.
-As the co-director of the Laboratory for Traditional Technology at the School of Anthropology she works with students on experimental projects of Mediterranean focus.
+She has recently launched a collaborative project Web Atlas of Ceramic Kilns in Ancient Greece, a searchable database for ceramic production in ancient Greece covering five millennia.
+As the co-director of the Laboratory for Traditional Technology at the School of Anthropology she works with students on projects of experimental archaeology wtih a focus on ancient Mediterranean.
 Her research has been funded by major institutions including the Archaeological Institute of America, the American School of Classical Studies at Athens, and the Samuel H. Kress Foundation.

-She has been invited to lecture at several institutions both in the U.S. and abroad.
+She has been invited to lecture at several institutions both nationally and internationally, most recently at Oxford University (England).
 She has served on international conference review boards and as a reviewer on grant and fellowship committees for major organizations, including Fulbright Foundation, National Endowment for the Humanities, American Association of University Women , and the Archaeological Institute of America.
 She currently serves as the President of the Tucson Society of the Archaeological Institute of America, and she has served as the Vice-President of the Tucson Hellenic Cultural Foundation.

 (contract) "The Penteskouphia Pinakes and Potters at Work at Ancient Corinth." book manuscript under contract with Hesperia Supplement Series: American School of Classical Studies at Athens: Princeton, N.J.